-Daniel was reassigned and given command of the third tank platoon of B Company.
+While at Fort Lewis, Washington, the 194th Tank Battalion needed to fill out its roster.
+Daniel was assigned to the battalion and given command of B Company's third tank platoon.
 He would later become the administration officer for the battalion.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 On December 1, the tankers were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
 From this time on, two tank crew members, or half-track crew members, remained with each vehicle at all times and received their meals from food trucks.

 The morning of December 8, 1941, the tankers were ordered to the perimeter of Clark Airfield.
 They had received word of the Japanese attack on Clark Airfield.
 As they sat in their tanks and half-tracks they watched as American planes filled the sky.
 At noon, the planes landed and the pilots went to lunch.
 At 12:45, the tankers watched as planes approached the airfield from the north and had enough time to count 54 planes in formation.
 When bombs began exploding on the runways, they knew the planes were Japanese.

 The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.
 The rest of the tanks went to Damoritis to cover withdrawing troops.